 The American Institute of Cancer Research recommends consuming at least 2½ cups of vegetables and fruits daily.
 Since both frozen fruits and vegetables can be bought and stored in your own freezer for use at any time, without the threat of spoilage, they are great sources of cancer-fighting vitamins and compounds.

 Do not thaw frozen vegetables before cooking as they will lose a good amount of their flavor and nutrients.

-When local produce is abundant, you can also try freezing it yourself.
-Choose super-fresh vegetables without any blemishes, wash, peel, and cut them to a handy size.
+When local produce is abundant, you can also freeze it yourself.
+Choose super-fresh vegetables without any blemishes, and then once home, wash, peel, and cut them to a handy size.
 Blanch them to kill any harmful bacteria as well as the enzymes that cause spoiling.
-Run cold water over the veggies to stop them cooking, pat them dry and bag them in portion size freezer bags.
-Leave room at the top of each bag for the vegetables to expand in the freezer, and take out as much air as possible from the bag to prevent freezer burn.
-Check out our ‘Bag and Freeze’ video to see how this is done.
+After running cold water over the blanched veggies which will shock them so they stop cooking, pat them dry and bag them in portion size freezer bags.
+Leave room at the top of each bag for the vegetables to expand in the freezer and take out as much air as possible from the bag to prevent freezer burn.

 You can substitute frozen veggies in any dish that calls for fresh (except for raw salads).
-You can steam, sauté, or lightly boil frozen veggies until they are al dente.
-But never microwave them, because this will zap away all the nutrients that freezing preserves.
-Steamed frozen vegetables such as mixed veg, peas and green beans work well with this Chopped Steamed Winter Vegetable Salad or our simple Steamed Green Beans.
+You can steam, sauté, or lightly boil frozen veggies until they are al dente, but never microwave them; this will zap away all the nutrients that freezing preserves.
+Cooked frozen vegetables such as peas and green beans work well in this Chopped Steamed Winter Vegetable Salad or our simple Steamed Green Beans.